Cardinal-Cryptography/aleph-node/README.md

 The code in this repository is licensed as follows:

 - all crates under `bin` directory are licensed under the terms of the GNU GPL version 3
-- all the rest crates are licensed under the terms of Apache License 2.0.
+- all rest of the crates are licensed under the terms of Apache License 2.0.

 [aleph-homepage]: https://alephzero.org
 [aleph-logo]: https://alephzero.org/wp-content/uploads/A0_logotype_dark-1.jpg